(This is a revised version of the original essay, based on the full, First edition text and upon second thoughts.)

 I suppose I’d better reference the adventure as, if I don’t, the Twins won’t get a mention.

 Saville’s plots have fallen quite a long way by now.
 The formula has worn thin, the actions repetitive, the assumptions outdated.
-After a one book break for Man with Three Fingers, he reverts to introducing the bad guys in the opening treasure, in this case Roy Royal, bookseller of Rye.
-Royal, whose real name in John Jones, has taken Rye’s long-standing but hitherto unmentioned nickname for his highly reputable second hand bookshop and adapted it for himself, but he is a former professional criminal and convict.
+After a one book break for Man with Three Fingers, he reverts to introducing the bad guys in the opening chapter, in this case Roy Royal, bookseller of Rye.
+Royal, whose real name is John Jones, has taken Rye’s long-standing but hitherto unmentioned nickname for his highly reputable second hand bookshop and adapted it for himself, but he is a former professional criminal and convict.

 He seems, however, to have left his past life behind but, to Saville, once a criminal, always a criminal: no matter how law-abiding he may be, with his as-yet loss-making Book Cellar for the Rye teens, at which Penny Warrender helps out at weekends, all it takes is a more dangerous criminal, supposed American ‘Harry Purvis’ threatening to tell the Police his real name, and it’s back to business.
 Exposure won’t do him any good in the community, but if Royal has gone straight – and Saville gives us no reason to suspect he hasn’t – then what threat are the Police?
 But, once a criminal…